marcoheine-com/marcoheine.com/src/blog/two-good-reasons-to-use-react.md

 For me, this meant that I did not have that steep of a **learning curve** and it was very **straightforward** to use.
 Because the great thing is: if you know **JavaScript** you're good to go!
 And that is something, which I think, is really cool.

-React comes into action when you have a static website and want to switch to a website where to focus is on the user interactions and updates of the user interface.
+React comes into action when you have a static website and want to switch to a website where the focus is on the user interactions and updates of the user interface.

 You just want to build a view that **reacts** on the user input and is clever enough to only **update** what should be updated.
 It enables you to take that step without shipping you overly complex extra stuff you don't need.
 That's why React is your best bet and why I like it so much.